tomdrapala/maciej-skorupa/README.md

-Repository of application I developed as an advertising web page / blog for guitar player Maciej Skorupa.
+Repository of application I am developing as an advertising web page / blog for guitar player Maciej Skorupa.

 Application uses **Python** as backend language and **Django** as framework.